 Physical and occupational therapy

-Children's Wisconsin’s Physical and Occupational Therapy Department focuses on helping children who have been injured or who have a disability to function as independently as possible.
+The Children's Wisconsin physical and occupational therapy care team focuses on helping kids who have been injured or who have a disability to function as independently as possible.

-Physical therapy is a type of treatment that helps children who have been injured or who have a physical disability improve how their bodies move.
+Pediatric physical therapy helps kids and teens who have developmental or congenital conditions or who are recovering from trauma.
 We use age-appropriate treatment approaches to foster normal development and independent functioning.
 Our physical therapists are health professionals with extensive knowledge about how kids' bodies move and how to improve their movement.

 - To make your child's appointment, call Central Scheduling at (414) 607-5280

 Teaching Sheets are written by Children's staff and include the most important information for families to know when caring for their child.
 Access the teaching sheets.